All Episodes

 And so if you wanted to get goods or people across the country, you had to go to certain people.

-And so there were, you know, they those people started acting in a really discriminatory way, um, and there's a massive bipartisan rejection of that, and that's what led to a lot of the original non-discrimination rules.
+And so there were, you know, those people started acting in a really discriminatory way.

 So that's the first argument.

-That's my first amendment rights are being violated.
+That's my First Amendment rights are being violated.

 You got to get rid of that.

-Um, you're not the speaker.
+You're not the speaker.

 I think Facebook and Twitter are very much in a similar position.

-You know, they're not like a newspaper where they have a scarce amount of space and there's a sort of editorial judgment that's at stake when you tell a newspaper what they have or have not to print.
+They're not like a newspaper where they have a scarce amount of space and there's a sort of editorial judgment that's at stake when you tell a newspaper what they have or have not to print.

-They're Facebook and Twitter, they're 300 million users, they're not they're not making any sort of claim.
+They're not making any sort of claim.

 No one thinks they're making any sort of claim that they endorse any one particular speaker.

-So if Facebook and Twitter want to say that they disagree with something and make their own per corporate stance clear, fine.
+So if Facebook and Twitter want to say that they disagree with something and make their own corporate stance clear, fine.

 They want to clearly disassociate themselves from certain speech on their platform, fine.